Be kind to your digestive system

 Insoluble fibre.
 This is found in bran, wholegrain cereals and bread, leafy vegetables and green beans.
 It can help with constipation, but can make diarrhoea symptoms worse.
 This doesn’t mean you should avoid insoluble fibre if you have diarrhoea.
 Just try to keep an eye on what you eat and learn what works for you.

 What are you drinking?

 It’s not only different foods that can trigger diarrhoea.
 For some people, certain drinks can cause diarrhoea or make symptoms worse.

 So, when looking at your diet for trigger foods, remember to note what you’re drinking too.

-Fizzy drinks, energy drinks and fruit juices all contain fructose – a sugar that some people can find hard to absorb and can make diarrhoea worse.
+Fizzy drinks, energy drinks and fruit juices all contain fructose – a sugar that can have a laxative effect.

 Alcoholic drinks might worsen your diarrhoea.
 You may find that different alcoholic drinks can trigger your symptoms, so work out which ones disagree with you and steer away from those.